SafetImamovic/Student-Management-System/docs/Writerside/topics/3-Pydantic-Models.md

 ## Pydantic Models

+Pydantic models are used to define the structure of the data that will be received and returned by the API.

+The general way of creating Pydantic models is to create a class that inherits from `BaseModel` from the `pydantic` module.

+That class itself will act as a base class for all the Pydantic models that we will create.

-Create an StudentBase, CourseBase and EnrollmentBase Pydantic schemas to have common attributes while creating or reading data.
+e.g. we create a `UserBase` Pydantic model (or let's say "schema") to have common attributes while creating or reading data.

-And create an StudentCreate, CourseCreate and EnrollmentCreate that inherit from them (so they will have the same attributes), plus any additional data (attributes) needed for creation.
+Then we create a `UserCreate` model that inherits from `UserBase` (so it will have the same attributes), plus any additional data (attributes) needed for creation.

-So, the student will also have a password when creating it.
+So, the user will also have a password when creating it.

-But for security, the password won't be in other Pydantic schemas, for example, it won't be sent from the API when reading a student.
+But for security, the password won't be in other Pydantic models, for example, it won't be sent from the API when reading a user.

-The `schemas.py` file will contain the Pydantic models for the students, courses and enrollments data.